c-sanders/Gtk4-Example-1/Git_basics.md

 ```

 This will create a hidden file called ```.git``` in the directory from which this command was invoked.
-This hidden file contains ...
+This hidden file contains the local version of the Git repository.

 #### + Clone a remote repository into a local directory
 ```